 Secondary exposure occurs when asbestos workers unknowingly pass on their exposure to family members.
 This is done through their dirty clothes that contain asbestos fibres.
 Once the wives or children come in contact with the asbestos-laden dust, the deadly substance enters their body.

-Environmental exposure to asbestos occurs indirectly, either through pollution or natural means.
-Naturally-occurring exposure to asbestos deposits is mostly experienced in warmer parts of the country, where outdoor activities such as cycling or gardening may disturb fibres.
+Environmental asbestos exposure occurs indirectly, either through pollution or natural means.
+Naturally-occurring exposure to asbestos deposits is mostly experienced in warmer parts of the country, where outdoor activities such as cycling, or gardening may disturb fibres.
 Similarly, environmental exposure occurs due to mining or manufacturing of construction materials.

 The following fatal diseases can be caused by asbestos: